Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

-After trying out with a few breeds I concluded that a large piece of land was not icing on the cake for you to have a few chickens roaming here and there within your home.
-Just like me, you too will be surprised by the actual amount of space chickens need.
+After trying out a few breeds, I concluded that a large piece of land was not icing on the cake for you to have a few chickens roaming here and there within your home.

-In this case, you are looking forward to house ten chickens in a single coop.
+In this case, you look forward to housing ten chickens in a single coop.
 This means the total size will come to 10 multiplied by 3 square feet to give you at least 30 square feet on average.

 How to Determine the Actual Dimensions of the Chicken Coop

 As mentioned earlier, this is the most challenging part when determining the size of your coop.
 But you can start by considering the space that is likely to be occupied by each bird.